Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 ![Step3](./ReadmeFiles/step3.png)

 ![Step4](./ReadmeFiles/step4.png)
-> choose a region appropriate for you.
+> choose a region that is appropriate for you.

 ![Step5](./ReadmeFiles/step5.png)